Rota-Baxter Coalgebras: Introduction

 Stimulating by the theory of coalgebras, it seems reasonable to consider the dual theory of Rota-Baxter algebras.
 The significance of studying dual theories is that they do not only bring us to new phenomena but also help us to understand the original subjects much better.
 The purpose of this paper is intended to investigate the dual theory of Rota-Baxter algebras.
-We first define the notion of Rota-Baxter coalgebras.
+We first define the notion of Rota-Baxter coalgebra.
 It can be viewed as the dual version of Rota-Baxter algebras.
-Since abundant examples show the vitality of a new subject, we provide various examples of Rota-Baxter coalgebras, including constructions by group-like elements and by smash coproduct.
+An active mathematical subject should have certainly abundant examples.
+So we provide various examples of Rota-Baxter coalgebras, including constructions by group-like elements, by wedge products, and by smash coproducts.
 It is a direct and easy verification that the dual coalgebra of a Rota-Baxter algebra together with the linear dual of the Rota-Baxter operator is a Rota-Baxter coalgebra.
 But the converse is not true in general.
-One of the problem is that the linear dual of an algebra is not a coalgebra unless it is finite dimensional.
+One of the troubles is that the linear dual of an algebra is not a coalgebra unless it is finite dimensional.
 In order to overcome this difficulty, we restrict our attention to the finite dual of an algebra.
 To make the converse statement hold, we also have to impose some relevant conditions on the original algebra structure that relate to the so-called double product.
 We study the relation between Rota-Baxter coalgebras with counit and those without counit in the idempotent case as well.
 On the other hand, we want to establish the properties of Rota-Baxter coalgebras having dual versions in Rota-Baxter algebras.
 For example, we construct the double coproduct which is dual to the double product, and we provide necessary and sufficient conditions for a Rota-Baxter coalgebra being idempotent.
+We provide a dual version of Atkinson's additive decomposition as well.
+Finally, inspired by the work \cite{GL}, we introduce the notion of Rota-Baxter comodules over Rota-Baxter coalgebras.
+We establish the relations between these comodules and Rota-Baxter modules over Rota-Baxter algebras.

 This paper is organized as follows.
 In Section 2, we introduce the notion of Rota-Baxter coalgebra and provide several concrete examples.
 In Section 3, we establish various properties of Rota-Baxter coalgebras.
+In the last section, we define and study Rota-Baxter comodules over Rota-Baxter coalgebras.